Meet the Artist

 Return to Roots

 Tragedy struck with the loss of my brother, mother, and father within three short years, profoundly affecting my outlook on life.
 These losses, combined with the frenetic pace of the advertising world, rekindled a yearning for a simpler, more fulfilling life.
-Yearning for tranquility and to be closer to my family, I returned to fine art, focusing on painting and sculpting wildlife—a tribute to the inspirations of my youth and the works of artists like Bob Kuhn, Frederic Remington, and Kent Ullberg.
+Yearning for tranquility and to be closer to my family, I returned to fine art, focusing on painting landscapes and animals, and sculpting wildlife—a tribute to the inspirations of my youth and the works of artists like Bob Kuhn, Frederic Remington, and Rembrandt Bugatti.

 Today